 Consistent with commenter suggestions and the concerns expressed above, section 4 of the proposed New Jersey version of the act requires that the collaborative participation agreement memorialize the limitation of representation that is a hallmark of the collaborative law process and permitted by Opinion 699, as previously discussed.
-Also required in the participation agreement are representations by the parties that they will make full, good faith disclosure of information to each other and that the collaborative law process will terminate unilaterally if full disclosure is not made.
 Most important, the proposed statute provides that the collaborative law participation agreement must state that the agreement, along with the collaborative process, shall comply with the Rules of Professional Conduct.